cako/pdfnoter/README.md

     This as complicated as notes get!
     <end:note>

-It produces a 5cm wide container on page 1cm from the left and 2cm from the top of page 1.
+It produces a 5cm wide container, 1cm from the left and 2cm from the top of page 1.

 Another note, found in [example.tex](https://github.com/cako/pdfnoter/blob/master/example.tex) produces the following PDF given the background *lorem ipsum* dummy PDF.